kent-map/kent/19c/19c-butler-biography/README.md

 <br><br>
 Butler continued to campaign until the Act was finally repealed in 1886.

 A letter from Josephine Butler written in July 1902 is contained in the Dover Methodist Scrapbook.
-In it she talks of the 'immense evils of present times'
+In it she talks of the 'immense evils of present times' but argues that she cannot believe that 'our people and nation are rushing to destruction'.
+She expresses her respect for the memory of Rowland Rees, with whom she had stayed during her visit of 1870, and who had died earlier that month.[^ref9]

 ### References